-MannKind: Will Afrezza's Holiday Lull Transform Into A New-Year Surge?
+MannKind: Will Afrezza's Holiday Lull Transform Into A New Year Surge?

 - An office building that could be sold to infuse cash

 MannKind has a requirement to maintain at least $25 million in cash or from the credit line at the end of any quarter.
 MannKind will have no trouble maintaining this requirement for Q4, and should be safe in Q1 of 2017.
-After Q1 the age old cash crunchy that seems to have plagued MannKind will come to a head once again.
+After Q1, the age old cash crunchy that seems to have plagued MannKind will come to a head once again.
 I have cash burn at over $2 million per week.
 Adding to the sales force, and advertising will likely increase the burn rate.
-In my estimation MannKind has the cash to get through June, but then will need to tap the credit, sell the building, dilute, or find an investor to infuse the needed cash.
+In my estimation, MannKind has the cash to get through June, but then will need to tap the credit, sell the building, dilute, or find an investor to infuse the needed cash.

 Chart Source - Spencer Osborne

 My sales projections of October are tracking pretty closely to what is happening.
 I have projected that the company will see a small surge in sales with the new year, but want to warn readers that my projections for the first half of 2017 could be too aggressive.
 I will re-visit these projections at the end of January 2017.
-Some readers that have been hyper=critical of my projections in the past have not provided estimates for me to track.
+Some readers who have been hyper-critical of my projections in the past have not provided estimates for me to track.
 These readers previously had estimated that sales would be approaching 3,000 scripts per week by now.
 Actual sales are less than 300 per week.

 Chart Source - Spencer Osborne